uviclibraries/gen-ai-research/1-prompt-ideas.md

 (Note: The free version ChatGPT (3.5) as of March 2024 does not allow users to generate images):
   - Successful prompt: ```Create an image of a grade 2 student learning about the weather.```

-### Let's practice some advanced Prompt Design skills!
+### Let's Practice More Advanced Prompt Design skills!
 1. Let's use the topic of Global Warming to practice using some advanced prompt design techniques.
 Type or copy and paste the prompts below into Copilot and then let's look at the results:
   - Initial prompt:
 <br>```What is global warming and what are its causes?
 Provide sources.```<br>